sebsebsebbo/SpatialVideo_Mux/README.md

 ## Install

 This app is distributed outside the Mac App Store and is **now apple notarized**.
+To install it:

+1. Go to the Releases section on GitHub for this page.
+2. Download the correct version for your operating system: only macOS 15 /26 and Windows 11 tested.

 To open it:

 1. **Uncompress zip file**